 Who will live there?

-This initiative is designed for individuals experiencing homelessness.
+Horizons at 106 is designed for individuals experiencing homelessness.
 It prioritizes individuals with a history of chronic, ongoing homelessness and/or individuals with healthcare needs that are not currently being met.
 The focus is on individual choice and self-determination, with individuals deciding whether this is an appropriate option for them.

 What are the entry criteria?